jordibares/houdini-guides-website/content/docs/collaborating/authoring/_index.md

 ## Writting style guide

-How we speak is critical to communicate effectively, therefore we are going to revisit how to write by approaching the voice, tone and style, hopefully we can produce a coherent book that everyone can enjoy.
+How we speak is critical to communicate effectively, therefore we are going to revisit how to write by approaching the [voice, tone and style](https://gathercontent.com/blog/voice-tone-style-whys-wheres-hows), hopefully we can produce a coherent book that everyone can enjoy.

-Of course vanilla markdown is a bit boring, for this reason this website uses Bootstrap v4.3 to produce richer content.
-Please refer to [Bootsrap official documentation](https://getbootstrap.com/docs/4.3/getting-started/introduction/) for more information.

-I have compiled the key components we should ber using in the StyleGuide Components page.

 ## Screen Recording standards